FirstTimeEZ/server-ssl/README.md

 `HTTP` requests are redirected to `HTTPS`

-Can be configured to use `Lets Encrypt` 90 day certificates automatically.
+Production servers can use and renew `Lets Encrypt 90 Day Certificates` automatically.

-Includes the style-sheet from [`responsive`](https://github.com/FirstTimeEZ/responsive)

 --------

 ### Start the Server

-`start-windows.bat` will start the server for development if you provide no arguments.

-This will be on port `443` with a `self signed certificate` at `https://localhost`
+`start-windows.bat` takes arguments and starts the server, it also restarts the server when certificates are renewed.

 ```
-# Start for development
+# Start for development (Self Signed Certificate, Port 443, https://localhost)
 ./start-windows.bat

 # Start for production (Lets Encrypt!)